dy/piezo/docs/r&d.md

     ~- some dec combinations are impossible, eg. `1.102` turns into `1.10200000000000009059`
       + we need to encode int24 into fractional part as binary, allows up to 99999999 memory address value

-  ?
-ALT: v128
+  7. v128
-    + throws at times ensuring arrays belong to lino, not outside
+    + throws at times ensuring arrays belong to melo, not outside
-    + perfectly holds 2xi64 or something else like eg. shift or memory idx
+    + properly stores 4xi32 for tech purposes: address, length, data type, shift etc
-    - fn arg requires to be indicated somehow via syntax, like `a([]x)` ?+ do we need that? operator `|>` can naturally expect v128
+    - fn arg requires to be indicated somehow via syntax, like `a(x[])`
-        - yes: to define function signature / types, we should know what type of argument is that ?- no conversions from/to i32/f64.
-      ?
-Do we need it?
+      + that gives slight type definition, which facilitates handling them
+      + that definition would be helpful with vars as well ~ drawbacks of `x[] = y` form
+    + no unnecessary conversions to get value
-    ? how to interact with arrays from JS side?
+    ?- how to interact with arrays from JS side?
+      ~ we'd need special function
+        + we may need it anyways, if we enable dynamic values via heap
+      + global v128s are exported fine, we can just read them as `array(gv128)`
+      - functions can return a tuple for v128, since v128 directly throws an error ~ we may prohibit returning arrays in exported functions and limit exchange to (global) memory only
     - requires SIMD
-    - may be not available in some environments
+      ~+ available almost everywhere

-  ?
-ALT: track all known array ptrs in a table/memory or just as global vars
+  8. track all known array ptrs in a table/memory or just as global vars
     + we can represent them single-var via just id, not actual pointer
     - we can do infinite slices, storing all of them as ids is impossible